- China Tours +

-On Simatai’s wall at night, you can have a beautiful view of the brightly lit Gubei Water Town at the bottom of mountains.
-After your night visit to the Great Wall, you can relax at the nearby Great Wall resort area, which offers up to 5-star hotels and hot springs.
+On Simatai’s wall at night, you can have a beautiful view of the brightly lit Gubei Water Town resort at the bottom of mountains.
+After your night visit to the Great Wall, you can relax at the resort area, which offers up to 5-star hotels and hot springs.

 See our 3-Day Secret of Beijing Tour — appreciate the stunning views of the Great Wall by night.

 If you are an outdoor lover and want a special experience on the Great Wall, camping is a good choice.
 Gazing down from a Great Wall ridge, and listening for sounds in the night, you could imagine how China’s northern sentries felt keeping watch centuries ago.

 The best season for Great Wall camping is early autumn, before it gets too cold, with less cloud in the sky.
 Then you can best enjoy clear views of the Great Wall winding its way along the mountains during daytime.
 If you are lucky enough, you may also able to appreciate the milky way at night.

 Read more about The Great Wall at Jiankou — Wild and Perilously Steep.

 If you enjoy picnics in the great outdoors, you should have a picnic on the Great Wall during your China trip.